open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### Find Steed

-> *2nd-­‐‑level conjuration*
+> *2nd-­level conjuration*
 >
 > **Casting Time:** 10 minutes **Range:** 30 feet **Components:** V, S
 > **Duration:** Instantaneous

-You summon a spirit that assumes the form of an unusually intelligent, strong, and loyal steed, creating a long-­‐‑lasting bond with it.
+You summon a spirit that assumes the form of an unusually intelligent, strong, and loyal steed, creating a long-­lasting bond with it.
 Appearing in an unoccupied space within range, the steed takes on a form that you choose: a warhorse, a pony, a camel, an elk, or a mastiff.
 (Your GM might allow other